matzegoebel/WRFlux/README.md

 Convection includes tendencies from the cumulus and shallow cumulus schemes.

 All variables are output to the auxiliary output stream `auxhist24`.
 The output interval can be set with the namelist variables `auxhist24_interval_m` and `auxhist24_interval_s`.
-The averaging starts `avg_interval` minutes before each output time of this output stream.
+The averaging starts `avg_interval` seconds before each output time of this output stream.
 If `avg_interval=-1`, the averaging interval is set equal to the output interval.

 To calculate the budget in the post-processing, the instantaneous output (history stream) must contain the following variables: